 - Completed work in London includes the refurbishment of a redundant 110,900 sq ft Natwest-owned cash-handling facility into a campus designed for RocketSpace, the co-worker accelerator for tech start-up companies; and a £7 million (50,000 sq ft) project for The Carlyle Group supporting the company’s relocation.

-- In other cities, completed work includes a three-year refurbishment programme at City Hall and 100 Temple Street in Bristol for Bristol City Council; a 57,000 sq ft fit out for global e-commerce and cloud computing company Amazon in Cambridge; and a 64,000 sq ft fit out for multi-national law firm Freshfields Bruckhaus Deringer at One New Bailey in Manchester.
+- In other cities, completed work includes a three-year refurbishment programme at City Hall and 100 Temple Street in Bristol for Bristol City Council and a 64,000 sq ft fit out for multi-national law firm Freshfields Bruckhaus Deringer at One New Bailey in Manchester.

 Additionally, Overbury was appointed to three lots of the £1 billion Government Hubs Programme, a national framework run by the Government Property Unit, which will provide a four-year pipeline of opportunities both above and below £25 million.
 Additionally, it secured a place on a £250 million four-year framework to deliver improvements to the Metropolitan Police Estate in London and the South East for projects ranging from £2.5 million to £10 million.
 Overbury also secured the first ever SKA Higher Education gold rating for a higher education project.
 The rating was awarded to its £1 million fit out completed for University College London, a long-term client of the business.